Integrating BTC Connect within a web application.

 , to build a execution-ready UserOperation with a standard transaction object.sendUserOp

-, for sending UserOperations (either objects derived fromgetFeeQuotes
+, for sending UserOperations (either objects derived from getFeeQuotes

 /buildUserOp